pulumi/pulumi-hugo/themes/default/content/blog/testable-iam-policy-documents/index.md

 });
 ```

-## A more complicated resource-based policy
+## A more complex resource-based policy

-Being regulated requires us to control closely who has access to what.
-What scares us most is to inadvertently grant a right to someone that could
-result in a painful situation.
-For instance, granting delete S3 bucket rights or
-granting access to confidential information stored in an S3 Bucket.
+As a regulated industry, we are required to closely control who has access to what.
+What scares us most is to inadvertently grant a right to someone that couldresult in non-compliance.
+For instance, granting delete S3 bucket rights or granting access to confidential information stored in an S3 Bucket.

-To avoid this, we make extensive use of S3 Bucket policies composed of several
+To avoid this, we make extensive use of S3 Bucket policies composed of severalstatements granting:
-statements granting:

 - admin access to administrators,
 - usage access to users